-- · Expenses not incurred wholly and exclusively in the generation of income; - · Domestic or private expenses; - Any expenses of a capital nature; - · Any sum recoverable under an insurance contract or contract of indemnity; - · Property expenses not incurred for the purposes of producing income; - Any tax charged under the Income Tax Act; - Depreciation of assets (although capital allowances are available, (see page 7)); - Employee remuneration not accompanied by a certified statement of names, addresses and amount of remuneration; - Interest paid on a back to back loan or a loan secured by a connected person; - With respect to branches, general head office expenses which exceed 5% of turnover; - Certain business entertainment expenditure which does not qualify as deductible under the guidelines provided by the Commissioner of Income Tax.
+- Expenses not incurred wholly and exclusively in the generation of income; - Domestic or private expenses; - Any expenses of a capital nature; - Any sum recoverable under an insurance contract or contract of indemnity; - Property expenses not incurred for the purposes of producing income; - Any tax charged under the Income Tax Act; - Depreciation of assets (although capital allowances are available, see page 7); - Employee remuneration not accompanied by a certified statement of names, addresses and amount of remuneration; - Interest paid on a back to back loan or a loan secured by a connected person; - With respect to branches, general head office expenses which exceed 5% of turnover; - Certain business entertainment expenditure which does not qualify as deductible under the guidelines provided by the Commissioner of Income Tax: - Charitable donations (n.b. where a gift is made by a taxpayer to a charity or ecclesiastical institution approved by the Minister, an amount equal to the income tax paid by the donor on the gross amount will be paid by the Commissioner to the charity or ecclesiastical institution in accordance with the Gift Aid Rules.
+Gift aid is available in respect of aggregate donations made by a donor of up to £5,000 in a year of assessment).